If you want to drive super-targeted traffic to your blog, you need to create content which ranks higher in search engines for your targeted keywords.

 Optin Page (Micro-conversion)

 Sales Page (Macro-conversion)

-You learnt about the various forms of conversions which I mentioned above.
-You came to know that conversion goals varies with the business models and each business model has its unique conversion goal.
+You learned about the various forms of conversions which I mentioned above.
+You came to know that conversion goals vary with the business models and each business model has its unique conversion goal.

 Now, the next and the final step is how to convert!